AbhishekSinhaCoder/Blog-Project/README.md

 # Blog-Project
-Building complete blog application using React
+This is complete blog application build using React.
-What are some app functionalities?
+These are some of the app functionalities:

-⦁ All Posts
+-  All Posts

-⦁ Featured Posts
+-  Featured Posts

-⦁ Trending Posts
+-  Trending Posts

-⦁ Fresh Stories
+-  Fresh Stories

-⦁ Commenting
+-  Commenting

-⦁ Single Post Page
+-  Single Post Page

-⦁ Posts by Category
+-  Posts by Category

-⦁ 404 Page
+-  404 Page